Linyuzai/LayoutXmlConverter/README.md

 # LayoutXmlConverter
-Convert Android layout xml to kotlin anko code
+Convert Android layout xml to kotlin anko code<br>
 Only support some frequently used attributes in version 1.0.0